adetonayusuf/insurance_application_dashboard/README.md

 ## Insurance Application Summary Dashboard

-A comprehensive Business Intelligence solution built in Power BI to monitor and optimize the insurance application pipeline — with a focus on operational speed, risk aggregation, and portfolio growth.
+A comprehensive Business Intelligence solution built in Power BI to monitor and optimize the insurance application pipeline, with a focus on operational speed, risk aggregation, and portfolio growth.

 ### Project Overview — From Chaos to Clarity

-Insurance operations often hide inefficiencies behind complex metrics — long approval times, undefined risk concentrations, and missed sales opportunities.
+Insurance operations often hide inefficiencies behind complex metrics, long approval times, undefined risk concentrations, and missed sales opportunities.

 This project delivers a centralized, real-time dashboard that transforms raw transactional data into actionable intelligence, helping managers move from reactive reporting to proactive decision-making.